ibexa/documentation-developer/docs/trainings/trainings.md

 ## Learning path

-Each training starts with a list of the trainings you should previously master before going into this one.
+Each training starts with a list of the trainings you should previously master before going into the selected one.

 ## Training environment